FaritZafar/CC/Project/Phase 3/README.md

-## Phase 3
-Write YACC code that uses code from phase 1 and translates a program written in programming language we selected in phase 1 to python code.

-### About YACC
-YACC (yet another compiler-compiler) is an LALR(1) (LookAhead, Left-to-right, Rightmost derivation producer with 1 lookahead token) parser generator.
-YACC was originally designed for being complemented by Lex.
-Some important points to highlight about YACC are listed below:
-Input: A CFG- file.y
-Output: A parser y.tab.c (yacc)
-* The output file "file.output" contains the parsing tables.
-* The file "file.tab.h" contains declarations.
-* The parser called the yyparse ().
-* Parser expects to use a function called yylex () to get tokens.

 ### Aproach Used:
 Making a Lexical Analyzer was generally more easy than the Parser at the same time, after reading a lot of documentations and cooperative work, we figured out how to make it happen accurately.